johnbartholomew/smalisp/readme.txt

 Unfortunately,   this  distribution   does  not  include   the  bytecode evaluation code at all (I hope it hasn't been lost...)

-SmaLisp is  an interpreter for a  dialect of  lisp.
-The dialect  is not described in a formal specification,  as SmaLisp is intended to serve as a  base   for  testing  out   language  features,   rather  than   as  a commercial-grade programming language.

 Legal
 -----